matheusgomes062/matheusgomes062/README.md

 ## I'm a Student, Developer, Designer, and Ai enthusiast!

 - 🔭 I’m currently working on React, Vue, .NET Core 5 and Node!
-- 🌱 I’m currently learning .NET, AWS and Clean Code!
+- 🌱 I’m currently learning .NET, Node and Clean Code!
-- 🥅 2020 Goals: Contribute more to the Community and open a company*!
+- 🥅 2021 Goals: Contribute more to the Community and open a company*!
-- ⚡ Fun fact: I love to hackathons and art!
+- ⚡ Fun fact: I love to hackathons (4th Plach in one) and art!

-- Edit: I oppened a compnany! pwrpixel.com
+- Edit*: I oppened a compnany! pwrpixel.com (AND ALREADY CLOSED IT </3)

 ### Connect with me: